lexibank/tlopo/out/vol4/chapter2.md

 <a id="p-113"></a>

-Figure 2.29   _Scomberomorus commerson_, Spanish mackerel
+Figure 2.29:   _Scomberomorus commerson_, Spanish mackerel

-Blust (2002:130) notes that Tagalog is the only non-Oceanic language known to have a presumptive cognate, atun ‘tunny fish’, albeit with an unexpected high vowel, and concludes that ‘&ast;qatun probably was a lexical innovation in POc and that the early Spanish explorers in the Pacific borrowed the term from an Oceanic language (most likely in the western Solomon Islands) that preserved final consonants, and then introduced it into the Philippines’.
+Blust (2002:130) notes that Tagalog is the only non-Oceanic language known to have a presumptive cognate, _atun_ ‘tunny fish’, albeit with an unexpected high vowel, and concludes that ‘_&ast;qatun_ probably was a lexical innovation in POc and that the early Spanish explorers in the Pacific borrowed the term from an Oceanic language (most likely in the western Solomon Islands) that preserved final consonants, and then introduced it into the Philippines’.

 <table>
 <tr>